symoon11/dreamerv3-flax/README.md

 # Flax Implementation of DreamerV3 on Crafter

+> [!NOTE]
+> I'm working on migrating from Flax Linen to NNX.
+Please check out the nnx branch!

 ## Modifications to the Original Implementation

 1. Layer normalization: We use the default epsilon value for layer normalization from Flax.